WHAT YOU SHOULD KNOW:

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-Surgery may cause injury to nerves, tissues, and organs near your thyroid gland.
-After surgery, you may have trouble speaking, bleed more than expected, or get an infection.
 Treatment may cause many side effects, such as fatigue, nausea, vomiting, or diarrhea.
 Even after treatment, the cancer may come back.

 WHILE YOU ARE HERE: